Is Complexity an Illusion?: Arguments and Results

-\textbf{Axiom 2: } The environment has at least one state\footnote{Or, if the reader prefers, there are as many environments as there are states.}.
-If there is more than one state, then there is at least one ``dimension'' along which things can differ. \\
+\textbf{Axiom 2: } The environment has at least one ``state''\footnote{Or if the reader prefers, there are as many environments as there are states.
+By ``state'' of the environment we mean the aforementioned things.
+If two states are not the same, then \textit{something} is not the same.}.
+If there is more than one state, then there is at least one ``dimension''\footnote{By dimension, again, we just mean something which can differentiate states.} a long which things can differ. \\

 A dimension is a set of points, for example time.
 We do not make the additional claim that such sets of points must be ordered.
 Each state is the environment at a different point in one or more dimensions.
 States are ``extended'' along dimensions, meaning no two states can occupy the same points in all dimensions (in other words, states are like the environment perceived from different positions in time or some other dimensions by an omniscient observer).
 These are all the assumptions we need for our version of pancomputationalism.
 We don't even need to speculate about any internal structure states might have, or what dimensions might be.
 Any ``fact'' about a state's internal structure can be defined by its relation to other states.
 The existence of sets is implied by the existence of states (because there is more than one ``thing'' that exists), and a fact is just the set of states in which it holds (the truth conditions of a ``declarative program''). \\